embench/embench-iot/doc/README.md

 Carry out the following steps.

-- For each benchmark record the time take to execute between `start_benchmark` and `stop_benchmark`, which should be a few seconds.
+- For each benchmark record the time take to execute between `start_trigger` and `stop_trigger`, which should be a few seconds.
 - This time should be recorded using hardware internal to the device being benchmarked - e.g., CPU cycle counter or other fast timer (i.e., running at a significantly higher rate than the benchmark takes to run).